lionkor/q/README.md

 A few C++ queue implementations.
 I'm writing these as a little exercise for myself, that's all.

+## Files

+- `main.cpp` - doctest tests for all queues
+- `bench.cpp` - google/benchmark ballpark benchmarks for all queues

 ## ArrayQueue

 An array is used to store all the values of the queue.
 For this, an index keeps track of the index of the next free space.